danishcake/shokorocket_rust/README.md

 # Shoko Rocket Rust
-A clone of Chu Chu Rocket, targetting the Adafruit Pygamer
+A clone of Chu Chu Rocket, targeting the Adafruit Pygamer

 ## Structure
 There are three main components
 * common.
 This has structures shared by all projects
-* simuation.
+* simulation.
 This is platform independent code that simulates the state of the game.
 * platform.
 This is glue code that is responsible for calling the simulation code, then rendering the results.
 * bin.
 This is the entrypoint

 bin -> simulation -> common
+                  -> world_macros
     -> platform   -> common
     -> common
     -> render -> simulation